Are Homemade Doughnuts Worth the Effort and Fire Hazard?

 Bittman notes that if you’re using an electric mixer, like I was, “the dough will probably become too thick to beat.”
 That’s correct.
 After I added the second batch of flour, the dough climbed menacingly up around my mixer like the black goo that turns Topher Grace into that evil version of Spider-Man in Spider-Man 3.
 Before it was able to consume my soul, I poured it out onto my dining table, where I had taped down some parchment paper and spread out a layer of flour.
 Then I kneaded until it was smooth, which didn’t take very long, and put it in a large, oiled bowl, covered, and let sit at room temperature for about an hour.

 When the dough had doubled in size, I pulled it back onto my floured dining table, and rolled it out until it was about ½-inch thick, using an unopened bottle of red wine someone left at our apartment once.
 It worked perfectly.
-To cut out the doughnuts, I used plastic tumblers my roommates and I once purchased for our housewarming party, and that are about three-inches across.
+To cut out the doughnuts, I used plastic tumblers my roommates and I once purchased for our housewarming party, and that are about three inches across.
 They also worked perfectly.
 To cut out the holes in the middle of the doughnuts, I used the top of a discarded Dr. Pepper bottle, which did not work perfectly because it was too short, but did get the job done.
 All this is to say, making these doughnuts doesn’t require any fancy equipment, or even basic cooking equipment that most people have acquired by the time they’re in their mid-20s but that I haven’t gotten around to buying yet.

 Once the dough rings were all laid out on some floured baking sheets, I covered them with tea towels and let them rise for 45 minutes.
 While I waited, I poured two quarts of oil in a large pot, and heated it to 375-degrees.
 As I checked the temperature with a thermometer, I felt apprehensive — one clumsy misstep and I could scald myself, or worse, my dog, with hot oil.
 Also my apartment’s hypersensitive fire alarm can be set off by the heat of a strong sneeze, so I knew I had to work quickly.